taisreis67/web-php-bff/README.md

 # Web PHP BFF

-A backend-for-frontend application used to demonstrate how build one using PHP and GraphQL.
+A backend-for-frontend application used to demonstrate how to build one using PHP and GraphQL.

 ## Requirements